One of the biggest draws to the Knock-Out Rose isn’t its lush growth or beautiful blooms.

 For more southern climates prone to drought and scorching heat, it’s best to pick a spot where the planet will get dappled sunlight for most of the day and direct sunlight, mostly in the early morning or late afternoon.

-The majority of Knock-Out Rose varieties should be given full sun for at least six hours of the day.
+The majority of Knock-Out Rose varieties should be given full sun for at least six hours of sunlight during the day.

 Placing these varieties in partial shade or dappled sunlight will result in fewer blooms and thinner foliage.

 Knockouts are extremely heat-tolerant, so it’s usually better to give them a little too much sun over a bit too little.